Foregrounding Artist Opinions: A Survey Study on Transparency, Ownership, and Fairness in AI Generative Art: Background

-Here, we are interested specifically in how artists perceive Generative AI, what its impact on art-related careers might be, and what moral, ethical, artistic, and financial implications are coming hand-in-hand with the broader flourishing of Generative AI~\cite{shan2023promptspecific, baio2022invasive, crabapple2022oped, murphy2022lensa, stanfordaii2023index, gozalobrizuela2023survey, zhao2023survey}.
-We, therefore, touch on four relevant topics: first, related academic work; second, the economic context for this discussion; third, what sort of stages are within the pipeline of Generative AI models and how those stages can each cause harm (a specific and noteworthy type of impact); fourth, an example of how a previous technological change caused upheaval within a creative field.
+In this paper, we are interested in how artists perceive Generative AI, what its impact on art-related careers might be, and what moral, ethical, artistic, and financial implications are coming hand-in-hand with the broader flourishing of Generative AI~\cite{stanfordaii2023index, gozalobrizuela2023survey, zhao2023survey}.
+Therefore, we touch on three relevant topics -- first, related academic work; second, the economic context for this discussion; and third, what sort of stages are within the pipeline of Generative AI models and how those stages can each cause harm (a specific and noteworthy type of impact) -- within this Background section.

 Although in our paper we focus more on the pressing potential for harm, it is worth noting that there is also growing excitement around Generative AI's capabilities and how it could be incorporated into artistic processes~\cite{karson2023guardrails}.
-For example, artist Cosmo Wenman worked with blind researchers Brandon Biggs, Lindsay Yazzolino, and Joshua Miele to create images using the Midjourney tool~\cite{midjourney}.
+For example, artist Cosmo Wenman worked with blind researchers Brandon Biggs, Lindsay Yazzolino, and Joshua Miele to create images using the Midjourney tool.
 Their team noted that programs like Midjourney can find ``weird and thematic intersections'' in art that go unnoticed by human eyes.
 They also discussed the role of chaos in creating ``visual intrigue'' and how technology can be used to ``enhance agency.''
-Wenman excitedly called the new technology ``essentially moveable type for visual rhetoric''~\cite{schrader2023blind}.
+Wenman called the new technology ``essentially moveable type for visual rhetoric''~\cite{schrader2023blind}.

-\subsection{Related work}
+\subsection{Related Work}